‘Oppenheimer’ Trailer: Christopher Nolan's atomic bomb thriller is engaging

 Watch the trailer here:

-The film also stars Emily Blunt as the wife of Murphy and biologist Katherine Oppenheimer, Matt Damon as director of the Manhattan Project General Leslie Groves Jr., Robert Downey Jr. in the role of a founding commissioner of the U.S. Atomic Energy Commission, Lewis Strauss, and Florence Pugh as Jean Tatlock.
+The film also stars Emily Blunt as the wife of Murphy and biologist Katherine Oppenheimer, Matt Damon as director of the Manhattan Project General Leslie Groves Jr., Robert Downey Jr. as Lewis Strauss, the founding commissioner of the U.S. Atomic Energy Commission, and Florence Pugh as Jean Tatlock.

+'Wednesday' star Catherine Zeta-Jones reveals her biggest acting regret: 'I would've loved to play Bond'

 Cillian and Murphy have worked together in many films together such as 'Inception,' 'Batman Begins,' and